tosh2230/stairlight/README.md

   -o {table,file}, --output {table,file}
                         output type
   -v, --verbose         return verbose results
-  -r, --recursive       search recursive
+  -r, --recursive       search recursively
 ```

 ### down

-`down` Outputs a list of tables or SQL files located downstream from the specified table.
+`down` outputs a list of tables or SQL files located downstream from the specified table.
 The option specification is the same as `up`.